 - South East Asia: Singapore, Thailand, Vietnam, Indonesia, etc.

 Abby Leake joined the International Studies Office in February 2015.
 Although she is a native of Virginia, she earned both her undergraduate and graduate degrees from East Carolina University (ECU) in Greenville, North Carolina.
 At ECU, Abby studied both Hispanic and Asian Studies as an undergraduate student and went on to pursue her masters in International Studies with a concentration in International Higher Education Administration.
 During her time as graduate student, Abby was able to work in the Office of International Programs at ECU and to intern at the University Oulu, Finland in the International Relations division.
 These experiences equipped her to begin her career in international education.
 Before coming to UVA, Abby worked at Presbyterian College in South Carolina and Western Kentucky University with both incoming international and outgoing domestic students.
-In addition to Finland, Abby has visited England, Belgium, Germany, Mexico, Brazil and Chile.
+In addition to Finland, Abby has visited England, Belgium, Denmark, Germany, Sweden, Mexico, Brazil and Chile.
 She is excited to return to her home state and to be a part of the UVA community!

 If you would like to discuss your goals for studying abroad with Abby, please complete the Education Abroad Workshop and request an appointment.
 In your request, please include the following information: academic, personal and professional goals for international study, the program(s) of which you are interested, your major and year, and any questions or concerns you wish to discuss.
 This information is important in order for you to receive advising specific to your individual goals/interests.